Hate crime: United Kingdom

 For England and Wales, the Sentencing Act 2020 makes racial or religious hostility, or hostility related to disability, sexual orientation, or transgender identity an aggravation in sentencing for crimes in general.

 Separately, the Crime and Disorder Act 1998 defines separate offences, with increased sentences, for racially or religiously aggravated assaults, harassment, and a handful of public order offences.

 For Northern Ireland, Public Order 1987 (S.I.
 1987/463 (N.I.
 7)) serves the same purposes.
 A "racial group" is a group of persons defined by reference to race, colour, nationality (including citizenship) or ethnic or national origins.
 A "religious group" is a group of persons defined by reference to religious belief or lack of religious belief.

 "Hate crime" legislation is distinct from "hate speech" legislation.
 See Hate speech laws in the United Kingdom.

-The Crime Survey for England and Wales (CSEW) reported in 2013 that there were an average of 278,000 hate crimes a year with 40 percent being reported according to a victims survey; police records only identified around 43,000 hate crimes a year.
+The Crime Survey for England and Wales (CSEW) reported in 2013 that there were an average of 278,000 hate crimes a year with 40% being reported according to a victims survey; police records only identified around 43,000 hate crimes a year.
 It was reported that police recorded a 57-percent increase in hate crime complaints in the four days following the UK's European Union membership referendum; however, a press release from the National Police Chief's Council stated that "this should not be read as a national increase in hate crime of 57 percent".

 In 2013, Greater Manchester Police began recording attacks on goths, punks and other alternative culture groups as hate crimes.

 On 4 December 2013, Essex Police launched the 'Stop the Hate' initiative as part of a concerted effort to find new ways to tackle hate crime in Essex.
 The launch was marked by a conference in Chelmsford, hosted by Chief Constable Stephen Kavanagh, which brought together 220 delegates from a range of partner organizations involved in the field.
 The theme of the conference was 'Report it to Sort it' and the emphasis was on encouraging people to tell police if they have been a victim of hate crime, whether it be based on race, religion, sexual orientation, transgender identity or disability.